 Cleveland Women’s Sports partnered with the Cleveland Monsters hockey team for a women’s sports night in March of 2020.

-In the summer of 2020, the co-ed Cleveland Aquatic Team and Cyrano's Place Fencing Club joined the alliance.
+The co-ed Cleveland Aquatic Team and Cyrano's Place Fencing Club joined the alliance in the summer of 2020.